redis/redis-doc/commands/append.md

 * `STRLEN` can be used in order to obtain the number of samples.
 * `GETRANGE` allows for random access of elements.
-  If our time series have an associated time information we can easily implement a binary search to get range combining `GETRANGE` with the Lua scripting engine available in Redis 2.6.
+  If our time series have associated time information we can easily implement a binary search to get range combining `GETRANGE` with the Lua scripting engine available in Redis 2.6.
-* `SETRANGE` can be used to overwrite an existing time serie.
+* `SETRANGE` can be used to overwrite an existing time series.

-The limitations of this pattern is that we are forced into an append-only mode of operation, there is no way to cut the time series to a given size easily because Redis currently lacks a command able to trim string objects.
+The limitation of this pattern is that we are forced into an append-only mode of operation, there is no way to cut the time series to a given size easily because Redis currently lacks a command able to trim string objects.
 However the space efficiency of time series stored in this way is remarkable.